SunBK201/UA3F/README_EN.md

 ## Usage

-UA3F supports LuCI Web interface.
+UA3F supports OpenWrt LuCI Web interface.
 Navigate to Services -> UA3F for configuration.

 For detailed tutorial, please visit: [UA3F User Guide](https://sunbk201public.notion.site/UA3F-2a21f32cbb4b80669e04ec1f053d0333)

+UA3F supports configuration via a YAML file.
+You can specify the configuration file path using the `-c` option, and generate a template configuration file using the `-g` option.
+An example configuration file can be found at [docs/config.yaml](docs/config.yaml).

 Device and system information regex reference: